 She is the founder and artistic director of El Otro Lado, an international percussion ensemble (USA-Mexico).
 In 2017, El Otro Lado recorded a live album of new arrangements of music written by the members of M’Boom.
-El Otro Lado ensemble reimagined this historically resonant body of music, and applied its vision to a contemporary context– a space of friendship, solidarity and resistance in the USA/ Mexico border region in the era of Trump.
+El Otro Lado ensemble reimagined M’Boom’s visions of friendship, solidarity and resistance in a contemporary context– the USA/ Mexico border region in the era of Trump.

-Leah Bowden completed a seven year tenure with UC San Diego’s resident percussion ensemble, red fish blue fish (2010-2017).
+Dr. Bowden completed a seven-year tenure with UC San Diego’s resident percussion ensemble, red fish blue fish from 2010 through 2017.
 During this time, she shared the stage with Eighth Blackbird, Bang on a Can All Stars, International Contemporary Ensemble (ICE), the Dalai Lama and many others.
-While at UC San Diego, she also collaborated with composers, improvisors and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.
+While at UC San Diego, she also collaborated with composers, improvisers and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.

-As a freelance artist, Leah Bowden has performed both solo, and in a wide variety of bands/ projects, from popular to experimental music.
-She has toured and/ or recorded with Man Forever, Aa (BIG A little a), red fish blue fish, William Winant, Francisco Eme, The Red Notes, Tiger Milk Imports, and more.
-She is currently the drummer for Baby Bushka, a Kate Bush cover band which will tour the West Coast this Spring.
-She plays Pork Pie Drums.
+As a freelance artist Leah Bowden has performed numerous solo concerts, and in a wide variety of bands and projects from popular to experimental music.
+She has toured and recorded with Man Forever (Kid Millions), Aa (BIG A little a), red fish blue fish, William Winant, Francisco Eme, The Red Notes, Tiger Milk Imports, Alan Jones and more.
+She is currently the drummer for Baby Bushka, a virtuoso eight-woman band that performs new arrangements of the work of Kate Bush.
+Baby Bushka will be touring the U.K. this Fall.
+Leah plays Pork Pie Drums.